-\begin{itemize} \item[]{\bf Data 1} Our first data is of size $n=1000$, a sequence of outcomes from successive spins of an online European roulette simulator. \item[] {\bf Data 2} This data has outcome from successive spins of a real European roulette recorded in a casino. \item[] {\bf Data 3} This data is from the same casino as Data 2 , but from a different roulette wheel. \end{itemize}
+We look at three different sequential roulette data: \begin{itemize} \item[]{\bf Roulette data 1} Our first data is of size $n=1000$, a sequence of outcomes from successive spins of an online European roulette simulator available at \\(\url{http://datagenetics.com/blog/july12015/index.html}) (last accessed 9-sept-2020). \item[] {\bf Roulette data 2} This data has outcomes from successive spins of a real European roulette recorded in a casino in Slovenia. \item[] {\bf Roulette data 3} This data has outcomes from successive spins from the same casino as roulette data 2 , but from a different roulette wheel. \end{itemize}

-Data 1, 2 and 3 are of size $n=1000,~ 8299 $ and $8106$ respectively (see supplement for their frequency distribution tables).
-The main challenge is to detect a possible bias in a roulette based on its data sequence.
+Roulette data 1, 2 and 3 are of size $n=1000,~ 8299 $ and $~8106$ respectively and rows (i)-(iii) of Table \ref{T:roulettefreq} give their frequency distributions.
+The main challenge is to detect a possible bias in a roulette based on a streaming sequence of spin outcomes.